Get over 50% off our best selling courses with code THANKFUL24!

 Probiotics

 Probiotics are such a hot topic right now, as more and more research is emerging to suggest the importance of a healthy gut flora.
-We plan to write an entirely separate post specific to probiotics, their uses, which strains to focus on for given issues, etc. The recommendations below are simply a few general high-quality probiotics that we use and love.
+The recommendations below are simply a few general high-quality probiotics that we use and love.

 Probiotics are the live bacteria and other organisms that live in our GI tract and various parts of our body.
 They are responsible for fighting off invaders as part of the immune system defense and may play a role in disease prevention, gut health, skin health, and neurological function.